-The CryptoManager.java code to add a KMS and set the default KMS cluster appears in Example 12-1.
+The CryptoManager.java code to add a KMS and set the default KMS cluster appears in Example: CryptoManager Java program to add KMS and set default cluster.
 The user running this program must have Cryptographic operations.Manage key servers privileges.